hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 expression <- factor(expression, levels=c("low", "medium", "high"))

 str(expression)

+expression < "high"
 ```

-> Note: "Order" and "level" are independent of each other, and can be used together if needed.
+> Note: "Order" and "Level" are independent of each other, and can be used together if needed.

 ***